screwdriver-cd/guide/docs/user-guide/configuration/settings.md

 ---
 # Settings
 Configurable settings for any additional build plugins added to Screwdriver.cd.
+The settings can be set in `shared`, to apply to all jobs, or in an individual job.
+A job setting will completely override the `shared` setting.

 ## Email
 To enable emails to be sent as a result of build events, use the email setting.